mslycn/my-home-assistant-haos-project/README.md

 _Created and maintained by the Home Assistant team._

+### Community Add-ons

 ### Third Party Add-ons

 _Anyone can create an add-on, the following are created by the community._

+- [Home assistant add-on: alexbelgium](https://github.com/alexbelgium/hassio-addons) The primary goal of this project is to provide you  with additional add-ons

 ## Dashboards